eddelbuettel/rcppquantuccia/README.md

 resulting shared library from around 26 mb (!!) to 0.64 mb, and the (compressed) source tarball from 1.6 mb to 0.24 mb.

-### Status

-Still fairly new.
-Functional but _e.g._ several of the other QuantLib calendars still need to be ported.

 ### Installation

 The package can be installed from [CRAN](https://cran.r-project.org) via